 Why consider a chin implant ?

-Both men and women can genetically have what is known as a receding or ‘weak chin’.
+Both men and women can genetically have retrogenia, or what is known as a ‘receding chin’.
 Sometimes orthognatic surgery is the procedure of choice to address this concern, if a patient is willing to go down that route and their teeth do not come together in the ideal fashion (malocclusion).
 In other cases, the desire is purely to increase the volume of the chin for aesthetic reasons.
 In the latter group a chin implant can be used to add volume to the chin.

 What is chin implant surgery ?

-In certain patients, increased volume or protrusion of the chin can result in improved facial harmony.
-Both surgical and non-surgical options exist to achieve an acceptable outcome.
-Non-surgically, volumising treatments can be placed on the bone, for a temporary solution.
+In certain patients, chin implants can address concerns regarding chin volume or projection, with the aim of achieving a more distinct facial profile.
+Both surgical and non-surgical options exist to achieve an outcome that addresses these concerns.
+Non-surgical treatments can be utilised for a temporary result.
 If you desire something more permanent, then chin implant surgery may interest you.

 How is the surgery performed?